Lifecycle Management Integration Guide

 Only the credential state stored in the DC Backend is updated.
 No state updates are propagated to deviceCredentials in end-user mobile apps.

-IMPORTANT Exception: Credential revocation additionally triggers cleanup of all associated deviceCredentials (see details below).
+Exception: Credential revocation additionally triggers cleanup of all associated deviceCredentials (see details below).

 Record Identification :